VERSALIST GUIDES

 4. Transformer Block

-The core building block, repeated many times: Attention → Feed-Forward MLP → Residual connections + LayerNorm.
-Each block refines the representation further.
+Core building block repeated many times: Attention → Feed-Forward MLP → Residual connections + LayerNorm.

 Model Variants